-- 1. Participates and completes all training related to test administration, test security, and ethical behavior. - 2.
-Assumes responsibility for assigned students. - 3.
-Monitors a specific area if a large testing site is used. - 4.
-Monitors online test administrations and communicates with Examiner when test administration, technology, and/or student issues arise. - 5.
-With Examiner supervision, assists in preparing test materials for distribution to students in a classroom on days of testing. - 6.
-Ensures that desks are clear of everything except test materials. - 7.
-Assists the examiner in applying and enforcing prescribed calculator, cell phone, and electronic device guidelines. - 8.
-With examiner supervision, assists in distributing and collecting classroom test materials. - 9.
-With examiner supervision, answers questions regarding test procedures but does not explain items or answer any questions regarding the content of the test. - 10.
-Remains in testing site during entire testing time. - 11.
-Observes students during testing to monitor that they are marking answers completely and correctly and using only specified test materials.
-Reports student actions to School Testing Coordinator immediately. - 12.
-Reports any unusual circumstances to Examiner immediately (e.g., suspicion of cheating). - 13.
-Circulates among students during testing to discourage misconduct and to be available to answer student questions. - 14.
-Avoids standing by a student's desk too long or touching a student, as this may be distracting. - 15.
-Monitors students with disabilities, 504 students, or EL students who may require closer observation than other students or who need special assistance. - 16.
-With examiner supervision, assists in accounting for all classroom test materials (Test materials should be returned to the School Test Coordinator by the Examiner). - 17.
-Assists the Examiner in maintaining strict test security.
+6. Participates and completes all training related to test administration, test security, and ethical behavior.

+- 7. Monitors a specific area if a large testing site is used. - 8.
+Monitors online test administrations and communicates with Examiner when test administration, technology, and/or student issues arise. - 9.
+With examiner supervision, assists in preparing test materials for distribution to students in a classroom on days of testing. - 10.
+Ensures that desks are clear of everything except test materials. - 11.
+With Examiner supervision, assists in distributing and collecting classroom test materials. - 12.
+With Examiner supervision, answers questions regarding test procedures but does not explain items or answer any questions regarding the content of the test. - 13.
+Remains in testing site during entire testing time. - 14.
+Observes students during testing to monitor that they are actively engaged in the assessment. - 15.
+Avoids standing by a student's desk too long or touching a student, as this may be distracting.

+- 16. Ensures students are using only specified test materials and/or not engaging in online sites outside of the testing environment.
+Reports observations of student actions to Examiner and/or SchTC immediately. - 17.
+Reports any unusual circumstances to Examiner immediately (e.g., suspicion of cheating). - 18.
+Circulates among students during testing to discourage misconduct and to be available to answer student questions. - 19.
+Monitors students with disabilities, 504 students, or EL students who may require closer observation than other students or who need special assistance.